Veterinarians: To report an

 animal that you suspect to be rabid, click

 bites to report?
-ALL ANIMAL BITES to people are
+In Los Angeles County, ALL ANIMAL BITES to people

 to detect.
 All bat-human or bat-domestic